Merneptah: Mummy

 Merneptah suffered from arthritis and atherosclerosis and died as an old man after a reign that lasted for nearly a decade.
-He was originally buried within tomb KV8 in the Valley of the Kings, but his mummy was not found there.
-In 1898 it was located along with eighteen other mummies in the mummy cache found in the tomb of Amenhotep II (KV35) by Victor Loret.
+He was originally buried within tomb KV8 in the Valley of the Kings, but his mummy was not found there, having been moved in ancient times.
+In 1898, it was located along with eighteen other mummies in the mummy cache found in the tomb of Amenhotep II (KV35) by Victor Loret.
 His mummy was taken to Cairo and eventually unwrapped by G. Elliott Smith on July 8, 1907.
 Smith notes that:

 The body is that of an old man and is 1 meter 714 millimeters [5'6"] in height.
 Merneptah was almost completely bald, only a narrow fringe of white hair (now cut so close as to be seen only with difficulty) remaining on the temples and occiput.
 A few short (about 2 mill) black hairs were found on the upper lip and scattered, closely clipped hairs on the cheeks and chin.
 The general aspect of the face recalls that of Ramesses II, but the form of the cranium and the measurements of the face much more nearly agree with those of his [grand]father, Seti the Great.

 In April 2021 his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.

 Examination of the mummy revealed that the king was a corpulent man, perhaps even obese.
 It also showed that Merneptah was tall, measuring 1.71 m, though slightly shorter than his father, who measured 1.73 m.